mbme/PIMY/README.md

 + check if we need to wrap angular element with jquery ot it's already jquery object
 + auto setup test data
 + clojure: generate version in config file with leiningen
 + implement new pagination
-- implement pagination + scrolling, user ngRepeat track by
++ implement pagination + scrolling, user ngRepeat track by

++ use codemirror :)

+- close popup on Esc
+- edit record validation
+- use markdown preprocessor
+- edit record synchronous scroll

 - font colors

-- use codemirror :)

 - use angular events instead of jquery (ngMousemove etc.)